Request for Quotation: A Step-by-Step Guide

 Use a scoring system or evaluation matrix to objectively assess each quote against your criteria.
 This structured approach can help prevent bias and ensure that the decision is based on comprehensive analysis rather than subjective impressions.

-Step 5: Negotiate and Finalize
+Step 5: Choose Your Vendor and Finalize the Deal

 Once you've identified the top quotes, you may want to negotiate further with the suppliers to secure better terms or prices.
 After finalizing negotiations, select the supplier that offers the best overall value and proceed with the procurement process.
 Negotiation can be a powerful tool to refine offers, potentially securing more favorable terms that align better with your business needs.